Many imagine Stoics to be strong-jawed men who are incapable of falling in love.

 But if you wish for these things in winter, you are a fool.
 So if you wish for your son or friend when it is not allowed to you, you must know that you are wishing for a fig in winter.

-A better way to think about it is that we are all capable of a range of emotions, from destructive and unhealthy ones such as anger, fear, jealousy, and hatred, to constructive and healthy ones such as joy, love, humanity, and the longing for justice in the world.
-For example, it makes sense to cultivate feelings of joy and justice, to be happy, to have good friends and partners, and to do what is best for us.
+A better way to think about it is that we are all capable of a range of emotions, from unhealthy ones such as anger, fear, jealousy, and hatred, to constructive and healthy ones such as joy, love, gratitude, and the longing for justice in the world.

 That Stoics know how to feel and express joy, and that they sometimes describe their philosophy as one of love, should give pause to those who repeat the stereotype of the Stoic as Mr. Spock.